SpiderRock/MLink-Samples/README.md

 | msgName    | msgTypeName              | a SpiderRock message name (topic channel) (can be string name or protobuf message number)                                                         |
 | msgPKey       | string         | an existing message.pkey; can be in either flat string or JSON format; if missing/empty all active msgName subscriptions will be removed         |

+Note: MLinkQuery also allow to stream, this feature is not limited to MLinkSubscribe

 ### Establishing a connection